Shanghai shares edge lower, yuan firm as state media urges calm - Up News Info

 SHANGHAI — Shanghai shares fell on Wednesday but trimmed earlier losses in volatile trade as Chinese state-run media called for calm following a wild rout triggered by investors’ concerns about tightening government regulation.

-The sharp sell-off has unsettled global markets as well as volatility spiked.
+The sharp sell-off has unsettled global markets as well after volatility spiked.

 The Shanghai Composite Index fell as much as 2% before ending the day down 0.6%, its lowest close since March 10.
 The blue-chip CSI300 index clawed back from losses to end up 0.2%, but was still down about 6.5% for the week.